 Added 22-Jul-2015: Up to now I had four flat tires.
 Since that time I use flat-less tires for rear and front with no further trouble on that end.

 Added 21-Nov-2015: After more than 5.500 km I had to change chain and sprocket.
-According to the bike’s manual you should change chain after 2.000 km.
+According to the bike’s manual you should change your chain every 2,000 km.